feramosfer/docs/pages/cloud/dedicated/configuring-an-ip-block-in-a-vrack/guide.en-gb.md

 ![check the second network interface](images/win-ip-vrack-1.png){.thumbnail}

-Then we must to check the properties
+Then we must check the properties:

 ![properties of the second network interface](images/win-ip-vrack-2.png){.thumbnail}